YashTotale/terminal-all-in-one/README.md

 ### Messages

-- `terminalAllInOne.messages` & `terminalAllInOne.disableAllMessages`
+- `terminalAllInOne.messages`
-- `terminalAllInOne.messages` : Controls which messages should be shown if `terminalAllInOne.disableAllMessages` is set to false
+  - Controls which messages should be shown if `terminalAllInOne.disableAllMessages` is set to false
+- `terminalAllInOne.disableAllMessages`
-- `terminalAllInOne.disableAllMessages`: Controls whether all messages (info, warning, and error) from this extension are disabled
+  - Controls whether all messages (info, warning, and error) from this extension are disabled
 - Default Configuration :

   ```json